tomhrr/cosh/doc/all.md

 `mlist` takes an integer argument, removes that number of elements from the stack, and returns a list containing those elements.

+`lr` takes a list, an initial index argument, a function, and a final index argument, and takes the value at the initial index from the list, calls the function on that value, and sets the result as the value of the final index in the list.
+The list is left on the stack at the end of the call.

 #### Set functions

 When called with a set argument, `shift` removes one element from the